TechSckoolByVijay/killercoda-scenarios/s01l01-terminal-basics/step2.md

 ---

-## 🔍 Question 2: Get the Full Details
+## � Practice Exercise 2: Get the Full Details

 Now let's get more detailed information about everything around you, including hidden files and file properties: